united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/azure/connecting-united-manufacturing-hub-with-azure-iot-hub/index.md

 Furthermore, please set `username`, `host`, `port`, etc. accordingly

 If you do not know where to get the certificates or the connection parameters, please go back to [Prerequisites](#prerequisites)

-### Step 4: check whether the messages appear in Azure IoT Hub using the device explorer

-{{< imgproc 1.png Fit "800x800" >}}Finding the iothubowner SAS token in Azure{{< /imgproc >}}

-Open the Azure IoT Explorer and connect using your iothubowner SAS token (see image above).
-If everything went well you should see messages coming up (assuming that there are messages in the local MQTT broker.
-If not, try to send some debug messages to test the connection).

-{{< imgproc 2.png Fit "800x800" >}}Messages arriving in the Azure IoT Hub Explorer{{< /imgproc >}}

-For more information about how to use the Azure IoT Explorer, [take a look into the official documentation](https://docs.microsoft.com/en-us/azure/iot-fundamentals/howto-use-iot-explorer)

 ## What to do now?